Brambles Limited: History

+In 1990 Brambles acquired Econofrieght a Thornaby based heavy haulage company, which was one of the biggest heavy haulage companies.
+Later the business was sold in two different parts: the light heavy transport to GE Curtis heavy haulage a Cleveland based subsidiary owned by Sarens in 1997 and the rest of the business to ALE in 1999 a Hixon based heavy haulage company which was later acquired by Mammoet in 2020.
+In 1996, Brambles Transport Services was sold to Toll Holdings.

 In June 2000, Brambles sold its Eurotainer container business to Ermewa and Brinks Brambles armoured car unit to Chubb Security.

 In August 2001, the support services activities of GKN (which included interest in CHEP and Cleanaway) were merged into a separate company, Brambles Industries plc (listed on the London Stock Exchange) which then entered became a dual-listed company with Brambles Industries Limited.
 In December 2001, the Wreckair equipment hire business was sold to Coates Hire.

 In March 2002, the United Transport and Brambles Project Services businesses were sold to Patrick Corporation.
 In October 2002, the railway leasing business was sold to VTG-Lehnkering.
 In November 2002 the Brambles Shipping business, including the ships Tasmanian Achiever and Victorian Reliance, was sold to Toll Holdings.

 In 2006, the company's Australian waste management business, Cleanaway Australia and its Brambles Industrial Services business were sold to Kohlberg Kravis Roberts.
 Cleanaway UK was sold to Veolia.
 Following these divestments, Brambles unified its Australian and British-listed entities into a single entity, Brambles Limited, that was listed on the Australian Securities Exchange in November 2006.
 Brambles maintained a secondary listing on the London Stock Exchange until March 2010.

-In December 2013, the Recall storage business was spun-off.